soos-io/soos-ci-analysis-circleci-orb/README.md

 | SOOS_API_KEY | Provided to you when subscribing to SOOS services. |

-## EXAMPLE: Asynchronous scan that contains other CI logic between the two soos jobs:
+## EXAMPLE: "Asynchronous"--run an asynchronous scan that contains other CI logic between the two SOOS jobs:

 ```yaml
 version: 2.1